shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 }
 ```

-For this you simply iterate over all products of the `BundleEntity $bundle` and check if it is not yet in.
+In order to add the products now, you iterate over all products of the `BundleEntity $bundle` and check if it is a child already.
-Here is an interesting place.
-The Shopware cart already provides that there may be nested items in the cart.
-Therefore each line item has the function `getChildren` which returns a `LineItemCollection`.

 ```php
 foreach ($bundle->getProducts()->getIds() as $productId) {